 (There are a few regional Smith surname projects for very specific areas-if your Smith does not have Abbeville, SC connections or connections in specific states in the northeastern part of the United States , you have no need to also join the other regional projects as all members for all Smiths are in the official project, including South Caroline and the northeastern US states.
 We purposely spent a lot of time merging regional projects several years ago so that there would be one place for all Smiths to compare, FTDNA's policy is not to have competing projects covering the same scope

-Therefore, the Smith Official DNA project is a huge project (over 2600 members with over 210 groups that match) comprised of all Smiths that covers all territory in the world.
+Therefore, the Smith Official DNA project is a huge project (over 3160 members with over 250 groups that match) comprised of all Smiths that covers all territory in the world.
 We have a number of volunteer administrators, if you would like to help, please contact firstname.lastname@example.org

 Checklist for Joining the Project